Connect Child Check-In system (Legacy)

 Configuring browser 'kiosk' mode

-The Check-In system is designed to help register and check children into groups quickly and securely, and then just as easily check them out again at the end of the session; recording session attendance and helping leaders manage their session and ensuring that each child is returned to the correct responsible adult.
-The Check-In system is one of the Connect applications designed for use at in-person events and gatherings and weekend services.
+The Child Check-In system is designed to help register and check children into groups quickly and securely and just as easily check them out again at the end of the session.
+It records session attendance, helps leaders manage their sessions, and ensures that each child is returned to the correct responsible adult.
+The Child Check-In system is one of the Connect applications designed for use at in-person events and weekend services.

-The Check-In system checks in your regular children, serving team members and visiting families.
-It can be used at a central registration point in staffed and unstaffed configurations and by leaders running "in the room" check-in/out on a portable device.
-The Check-In system auto-adds a group attendance record for each child.
-When used with a compatible Brother label printer, you can print child name badges, parent pick-up badges, room badges and team badges, or disable badge printing for a group or gathering e.g. a mid-week youth gathering where badges aren't required but an attendance record is still needed.
+The Child Check-In system checks in your regular and visiting children and serving team members.
+It can be used at a central registration point in staffed and unstaffed configurations and by leaders running in-the-room check-in/out.
+The system automatically adds a group attendance record to the Children module.
+When used with a compatible Brother label printer, you can print child badges, parent pick-up badges, room badges and team badges, or disable badge printing entirely.

 Supported hardware: Check-in device